monasri001/book-management-system-CRUD-/README.md

 1. Users interact with the **frontend form** (add/view/edit/delete books).
 2. The frontend makes API calls to the **Express backend**.
 3. Backend performs CRUD operations using **MongoDB (via Mongoose)**.
+4. Manual testing of unit, API, Integration
-4. Responses are rendered in the UI and verified using **automated tests**.
+5. Responses are rendered in the UI and verified using **automated tests**.

 ---